ubirch/zookeeper-service-discovery/README.md

 ### Service Discovery

-If you have all running in the sequence presented above, you will see that the service consumer will start outputing "cats".
+If you have all running in the sequence presented above, you will see that the service consumer will start outputting "cats".

 ![Cats Creation](assets/cat_creation.png)